Twins’ 6-run rally in 8th beats Orioles 8-3 after delay

 TRAINER’S ROOM

 Orioles: OF Austin Hays was out of the lineup as he deals with a hamstring injury.
-Manager Brandon Hyde said it was precautionary and he was available if needed. … RHP Hunter Harvey (60-day injured list, left oblique strain) felt good, according to Hyde, after throwing two innings in his first rehab start for Triple-A Norfolk on Sunday.
+Hyde said it was precautionary. … RHP Hunter Harvey (60-day injured list, left oblique strain) felt good, according to Hyde, after throwing two innings in his first rehab start for Triple-A Norfolk on Sunday.

-Twins: OF Byron Buxton (right hip strain) will begin to ramp up his rehab activities this week. … RHP Kenta Maeda (right adductor strain) will not throw for a couple of days due to general biceps soreness, manager Rocco Baldelli said.
+Twins: OF Byron Buxton (right hip strain) will begin to ramp up his rehab activities this week. … RHP Kenta Maeda (right adductor strain) will not throw for a couple of days due to general biceps soreness, Baldelli said.

 UP NEXT